compsoc-edinburgh/mapp/README.md

 # The Marauders App - worker

 This is the worker that picks up information about every DICE machine.
-It took inspiration from the original [Python implementation](https://github.com/compsoc-edinburgh/mapp-worker-py)
+It takes inspiration from the original [Python implementation](https://github.com/compsoc-edinburgh/mapp-worker-py).

 ## How to run
 - Have Go installed